Generic selectors

 Fasting For the Return of Christ

-All believers are seeking the kingdom of God above all other else[39].
+All believers are seeking the kingdom of God above all else[41].
 It is a significant part of our daily thoughts and prayers and the singular desire of God’s children.
-While we pray always for the return of Jesus Christ, there are times when we might want God to truly know our earnest desire for that day.
+While we pray always for the return of Jesus Christ, there are times when we need God to truly know our earnest desire for that day.
 Fasting can be a perfect reflection of our hunger and thirst for the kingdom of God.
-As Jesus Christ said[40]:
+As Jesus Christ said[42]:

 APPENDIX A—